Live Video Streaming

 Use this Project Brief template.
 The filename should be LASTNAME_PROJECTNAME_brief.

 Use this Task List template.
-The filename should be LASTNAME_PROJECTNAME_tasklist
+The filename should be LASTNAME_PROJECTNAME_tasklist.

 Delivered to D2L as an MS Word document (PDF or Pages documents will not be accepted, no exceptions.)